May 29, 2020

 Once you receive a grant, you have a lot of flexibility in how you conduct the studies.
 You will generally need to provide regular progress reports as well as a final report on the results of your work.

 As proposals for contract funding are written in response to a specific agency need, the review process is heavily focused on whether your application will be able to adequately address the challenges and needs outlined in the announcement within a pre-set timeline and budget.
 Similar to grants, contracts are reviewed by experts in the field.
 However, the specific review process differs between agencies considerably.
 Depending on the agency, you may or may not receive detailed feedback on their review decision, potentially making it more challenging to address any shortcomings for a resubmission.
 It is always a good practice to build a relationship with your Program Director (PD), as they often make the final funding recommendations.
-The contract review process for the National Institutes of Health can be found here and the Army SBIR review process (representative of the DoD) can be found here.
+The contract review process for the National Institutes of Health can be found here.

 As contracts are more demanding in their deliverables, they typically require frequent reporting during the performance period, and payments are often based on deliverables and pre-defined milestones.
 Keep in mind that this award mechanism will require you to enter into a legally binding agreement with the agency or institute, and you are responsible for successfully completing all of the proposed work.
 As such, contract awards impact your company’s cash flow quite differently than grant funding.
 But they can also help you to get your technology market-ready with an interested customer base once you have completed your SBIR/STTR project!